-Rent assistance in Albuquerque.
+Rent assistance in Albuquerque area.

 Some non-profits may offer other forms of housing support, such as utilities, funds to pay security deposits or repairs to homes.
 However each and every Albuquerque New Mexico based organization is committed to keeping people in their homes and apartments, and preventing homelessness.
 It is recognized that it is easier to help an individual pay their rent and stay in their apartment then seeing someone be evicted and lose their housing.